-On Sunday at 2 pm, the Alan Ross Texas Freedom Pride Parade commences in the tres-gay Oak Lawn neighborhood at 2 pm.
+On Sunday, September 15, the Alan Ross Texas Freedom Pride Parade commences in the tres-gay Oak Lawn neighborhood at 2 pm.
 It begins at the junction of Cedar Springs Road and Wycliff Avenue, marching south down Cedar Springs Road, and ending at Robert E. Lee Park.

-The same day as the parade, from noon until 8 pm the same day, the Texas Freedom Pride Festival takes place in the park, featuring a variety of musicians, speakers, and performers, among them The Beef, Mi Diva Loca, The Bright, and Chaz Marie.
+The same day as the parade, from noon until 8 pm the same day, the Texas Freedom Pride Festival takes place in the park, featuring a variety of musicians, speakers, and performers, among them Hashtag, Jason Huff & The Ignition, Mi Diva Loca, Chaz Marie and The Bankd, and more.

-Also be sure to check out the full list of events related to Pride mentioned on the Alan Ross Texas Freedom Pride website, which includes everything from a Bear Roundup to Pride Karaoke contests to a Suzanne Westenhoefer concert to the Dallas Red Party fundraiser.
+Also be sure to check out the full list of events related to Pride mentioned on the Alan Ross Texas Freedom Pride website, which includes everything from a Bear Roundup to Pride Karaoke contests to a Dallas Red Party fundraiser.

 Additionally, numerous gay bars as well as gay-popular restaurants, hotels, and shops have special events and parties throughout Pride Week.
 Check local gay papers, such as Dallas Voice and This Week In Texas, for details.
 Also check out the excellent site on gay and lesbian travel produced by the Dallas Convention & Visitors Bureau.